 Elena Cardin, curator of the exhibition

-Fanny Gicquel will present a solo exhibition at the Temple Bar Gallery + Studios (TBG+S) in Dublin, Ireland from May to July 2023.
+Fanny Gicquel presents a solo exhibition at the Temple Bar Gallery + Studios (TBG+S) in Dublin, Ireland from May to July 2023.

 Corentin Canesson